FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 		- Primary Skill: Larval Leap - The Larva sprints and leaps up to their Movement Speed x8 before landing down with a heavy impact and a 10ft radius splash of acid; the distance travelled can be divided between vertical and horizontal travel, with horizontal movement taking double the movement needed.
 Those within the impact-radius, regardless of being at the edge or centre, take 320% Total Damage.
 This Skill can only be performed once per-Round.
 		- Secondary Skill (Player-Only): Commanding Swarm - To ensure their survival as a prominent Larva amongst their kin, they call upon (2 + 1 per Level) Larva Minions to help their leader swarm an enemy easier while taking any life-threatening hits for them; they gain a HP shield equal to 25% their Max HP for each Larva Minion they have with them, and for each attack that damages the Larva Swarm that exceeds their shield-value negates all further damage taken in exchange for that Larva Minion's life, meaning even if the Larva were to take more than all of their total combined health's worth in damage, only a single Larva Minion would die in their place.
 This includes DOT effects.
 The Minions don't attack, nor do they gain their own sets of Items like the Player, but they do benefit from healing effects provided to them.
 5 Round/30 Second Cooldown.
 	- Lemurian:
+	  HP - 80 + 24 per Level
+	  HP Regen - 0 + 0 per Level
+	  Base Damage - 12 + 2.4 per Level
+	  Size - Medium
+	  Hit DC - 7
+	  Base Speed  - 25ft
+	  Stomach Capacity - 1 + 1 per 9 Levels
+	  Digestion/Energy Drain Rate - 1 + 2.5 per Level
+	  Armour - 0
+		- Primary Skill: Fireball - The Lemurian charges up a ball of flame that does not get stronger when held.
+At will, they release the fireball from their mouth and spit it out in a straight line, dealing 100% Total Damage to a single target.
+5ft Cost, 1 Second Cooldown.
+		- Secondary Skill: Swipe Attack - The Lemurian bites at their target within 5ft of them, dealing 200% Total Damage to them.
+5ft Cost,1 Second Cooldown.
 	- Lesser Wisp:
 	- Lunar Chimera (Exploder)
 	- Lunar Chimera (Golem)